golemhq/golem/docs/source/browser-web-drivers.md

 ### Chrome

-To run tests using Chrome, the Chromedriver executable is needed.
+To run tests using Chrome locally, the Chromedriver executable is needed.

 ChromeDriver is a standalone server which implements WebDriver's wire protocol for Chromium.
 ChromeDriver is available for Chrome on Android and Chrome on Desktop (Mac, Linux, Windows and ChromeOS).